-Alex Rothstein is the program coordinator and an instructor for New York Institute of Technology's Exercise Science program.
-Alex's research interests focus on developing health and longevity through the use of "Indian Clubs," a dynamic upper body training modality.
+Alex Rothstein, Ed.D., was appointed program coordinator of Exercise Science in January 2020.
+His research interests focus on developing health and longevity through the use of "Indian Clubs," a dynamic upper-body training modality.
 His work integrates biomechanical analysis with traditional physiological measures of health and fitness.
 He teaches courses in Exercise Physiology, Kinesiology, Biomechanics, Resistance Training, and Aerobic Conditioning.

-Alex earned a B.S. in Exercise Science and an M.S. in Sports Science from Hofstra University.
-He is working on an Ed.D. in Applied Physiology at Teacher's College, Columbia University.
-Alex is an NSCA certified strength and conditioning specialist and an ACSM Exercise Physiologist with additional certifications in training modalities and populations including Kettlebell, ViPR, Functional Movement Screening, United States Weightlifting, and Pre/Post Natal Training.
+He earned his B.S. in Exercise Science and M.S. in Sports Science from Hofstra University.
+In fall 2024, he received his Ed.D. in Applied Physiology from Teacher's College, Columbia University.
+His thesis was titled, "An Overview of the Physiological Benefits of Performing Upper Body Training with Indian Clubs."
+Rothstein is an NSCA-certified strength and conditioning specialist and an ACSM Exercise Physiologist with additional certifications in training modalities and populations including Kettlebell, ViPR, Functional Movement Screening, United States Weightlifting, and Pre/Post Natal Training.

 No Research/Citations